FriendsOfSymfony/FOSRestBundle/README.md

 Listener support
 ----------------

-To enable the Request body decoding and Request format listener simply adapt your configuration as follows:
+To enable the Request body decoding, Request format and the Response flash message listener simply adapt your configuration as follows:

     # app/config.yml
     fos_rest:
         format_listener: true
         body_listener: true
+        flash_message_listener: true

 In the behavior of the format listener can be configured in a more granular fashion.
 Below you can see the defaults in case ``format_listener`` is set to true as above: